The information below was last updated on Wednesday 30th December

 Q. How do we furlough a company director?

 Salaried directors can receive support through the scheme and can continue to fulfil duties to their company as set out in the Companies Act 2006.
 The Board need to decide which directors should be furloughed, and this should be formally adopted as a board resolution with appropriate records made and communicated in writing to the director concerned.
-The director must sign and return this and it must be kept until 30th June 2025.
+The director must sign and return this and it must be kept for five years.

 Furloughed directors must not do work of a kind that they would carry out in normal circumstances to generate commercial revenue providing services to, for, or on behalf of their company.
 They are allowed to fulfil their statutory duties.